Sun Weishi: Joining the Chinese Communist Party

-In 1937, when she was only sixteen, Sun traveled to Wuhan to request permission to travel to the Communist base in Yan'an, but was refused due to her youth and lack of political connections.
+In 1937, when she was only sixteen, Sun traveled to Wuhan to request permission to travel to the CCP revolutionary base area in Yan'an, but was refused due to her youth and lack of political connections.
 Sun's father's old friend, Zhou Enlai (who was childless), found Sun crying outside of the Eighth Route Army Liaison Office, and promptly adopted Sun as his daughter.
 With Zhou's assistance, Sun was able to travel to Yan'an, and promptly joined the CCP in 1938.

 After arriving in Yan'an, Sun was introduced to Mao Zedong and Zhou's wife, Deng Yingchao, and got along well with them both.
 Lin Biao was rumored to have developed a romantic interest in Sun while they were both in Yan'an, but Sun did not reciprocate due to Lin's age.

 In Yan'an Sun enrolled in the Counter-Japanese Military and Political University with her mother, and became active in theater.
 Jiang Qing, when she was single and new to Yan'an, once auditioned for a play with Sun.
 Jiang was given a minor role, while Sun was given the lead.
 In comparison to Jiang, Sun was compared as being a far superior actress, more attractive, and seven years younger.
 Jiang never went onstage again.

 Soon after arriving in Yan'an, Jiang began a romantic affair with Xu Yixin, a senior teacher at Lu Xun College, and fell in love with him.
 Xu soon became infatuated with Sun Weishi, and Sun reciprocated this affection.
 Jiang's jealousy over Sun's acting ability, and Sun's ability to attract men that Jiang was also attracted to, was the beginning of a long-lasting hatred that Jiang held for Sun.